The best solid-state drives can supercharge your PC.

 Do you need an SSD?
 “Need” is a strong word, but we heartily recommend that everyone upgrade to an SSD.
 Solid-state drive speeds blow even the fastest mechanical hard drives out of the water.
-Simply swapping the hard drive in your old laptop or desktop out for an SSD can make it feel like a whole new system—and a blazing fast one at that.
+Simply swapping out the hard drive in your old laptop or desktop for an SSD can make it feel like a whole new system—and a blazing-fast one at that.
 Buying an SSD is easily the best upgrade you can make for a computer.

 SSDs cost more per gigabyte than mechanical hard drives, though, and thus aren’t often available in ultra-high capacities.
 If you want speed and storage space, you can buy an SSD with limited space and use it as your boot drive, then set up a traditional hard drive as secondary storage in your PC.
 Place your programs on your boot drive, stash your media and other files on the hard drive, and you’re ready to have your cake and eat it too.